esphome/esphome-docs/guides/physical_device_connection.rst

     A device that comes with programming headers pre-installed

-In this situation, you'll need just :ref:`jumper wires <jumper-wires>` and a :ref:`USB to serial adaptor <usb-serial-adaptor>`.
+In this situation, you'll need just :ref:`jumper wires <jumper-wires>` and a :ref:`USB to serial adapter <usb-serial-adapter>`.
 You don't need to solder anything, that's already been done by the factory.

 Unpopulated Programming Header